 Look out for our flock of feral goats.
 They live on the downs and are used to keep the holm oak in check.
 These old-English goats were introduced in 1993, and specialise in stripping bark and eating woody growth.
 The goats have to be rounded up annually to be checked over and ear tagged.
 The kissing gates are sprung to prevent them getting through.
 Buzzards, ravens and kestrels make use of the up-draughts from the steep slopes to search for prey.

 Go through the goat gate and up the hill.
 Follow the signpost V113 for 50yds (50m) to meet a crossing track with a view of Sandown Bay ahead.
-Turn left along the crossing track to the car park.
-Walk along the road out of the car park but turn right through a gate on the path signed V43, then quickly left again in 20yds (20m) to follow a grassy track which runs parallel to the road.
+Turn left along the crossing track to a disused parking area.
+Walk along the access track leaving this open ground but turn right through a gate on the path signed V43, then quickly left again in 20yds (20m) to follow a grassy track which runs parallel to the road.
 Return to the car park by turning left opposite a wartime shelter.